BryanApellanes/Bam.Net/Products/bake/README.md

 ## Init
 When init mode is selected, the repositoryPath and globalPackagesFolder nuget config settings are set by making calls to nuget.exe.
+The values are from the app.config file (RepositoryPath and GlobalPackagesFolder), or, if the values are not present in app.config a prompt is shown.

 Example:
 ```